replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on September 5, 2024

 ### New Features {#new-features-v2024-09-05-3}
-* CMX: Adding support for EKS EC2 instance types m5 and c5.
+* Compatibility Matrix: Adds support for EKS EC2 instance types m5 and c5.

 ## v2024.09.04-0